Interviews with Outstanding Authors (2025)

 Jia Jia Teo

-Jia Jia Teo is an MD student at the Medical University of Warsaw, Poland, with a strong interest in neuro-oncology, neurosurgery, and neuroscience.
+Jia Jia Teo is an MD student at the Medical University of Warsaw, , with a strong interest in neuro-oncology, neurosurgery, and neuroscience.
 Passionate about brain tumour research and surgical advancements, she focuses on innovative treatment approaches, particularly tracking resistance mutations in brain metastases.
 With a deep fascination for the complexity of the brain, she actively engages in research while refining clinical skills for a future in neurosurgery.
 Dedicated to both patient care and scientific progress, she aims to bridge research and surgical practice to improve neurological outcomes.
 Follow her on LinkedIn.

 Key skills for an author, according to Jia Jia, include attention to detail, discipline, and originality.
 In her view, even a minor mistake can significantly alter the context of a study.
 Furthermore, ethical integrity, often overlooked in scientific writing, should always be prioritized as a fundamental aspect of the research process.